philipwalton/blog/_articles/why-bem.md

   <span class="Excerpt-close"></span>
 </article>
 ```
-I mean, is it really necessary to repeat the word "Excerpt" so many times?
+I mean, c'mon BEM.
+Is it really necessary to repeat the word "Excerpt" so many times?
 And what's with the mixture of single dashes, double dashes, and camelCase (some [flavors of BEM](https://github.com/philipwalton/html-inspector/blob/0.8.1/src/rules/convention/bem-conventions.js#L1-L27) mix dashes and underscores)?
 Isn't this way more confusing?

 The phrase "is this really necessary?" pretty well sums up most people's reaction to seeing BEM for the first time.
 But I assure you, everything in the above code exists for a reason, and none of it is unnecessary.

-The BEM conventions [evolved over time](https://bem.info/method/history/), and they exist to address the fact that writing CSS for anything other than the most trivial website is actually really hard.
+The BEM conventions [evolved over time](https://bem.info/method/history/), and they exist to address the fact that writing CSS for anything other than the most trivial of websites is actually really hard.

 *Note: as I hinted above, there are several different variations on the traditional BEM naming conventions.
-I personally prefer the flavor used in MontageJS and SUIT CSS.*
+I personally prefer the flavor [advocated for](https://github.com/suitcss/suit/issues/80) by [MontageJS](https://github.com/montagejs/montage) and [SUIT CSS](http://suitcss.github.io/).*

-## The hardest problem in CSS
+## The two hardest problems in CSS

 There are a lot of problems with CSS; no one would deny that.
-But the problems that get the most attentionare not the
+But the problems that get the most attention are usually not the problems that are actually hard.
+The usual complaints are over things that are either unintuitative, unsupported, or overly complex, but again, that doesn't make these problems hard.

+Real hard problems are the ones that make you pull your hair out or wake up in a cold sweat in the middle of the night because you made a one-line change to `main.css` and you have no idea whether it broke something or not.

 There are two types of problems in CSS: cosmetic problems and architectural problems.
 Cosmetic problems&mdash;issues like vertical centering or equal-height columns&mdash;usually engender the most vocal complaints, but architectural problems are actually far more egregious.